Environmental Impact

 Progress toward goals:

-In greenhouse gas inventories, emissions are broken into three categories to better understand the source of emissions and how to control them.
+In GHG inventories, all emissions are placed in three categories.
+These categories provide an understanding of the sources of emissions and how to mitigate them.

 Progress towards goals:

-- As of the end of FY 2024, the University has achieved a 30% reduction in greenhouse gas emissions compared to FY 2016, exceeding the target to achieve a 20% reduction by FY 2025.
+• As of the end of FY2025, the University has achieved an approximately 48% reduction in greenhouse gas emissions compared to FY2016, significantly exceeding the Sustainability Plan target of a 20% reduction by FY2025.

 Conclusion